 If you’re ready to spiritually fuel your workouts, start with this prayer and adapt it as you learn more about the Holy Spirit.

 Tami McCandlish is a writer and speaker who brings hope and healing in the name of Jesus.
 She is currently writing a memoir about how being bullied in school impacted her as an adult.

 Since 2004, she has worked alongside her husband coaching thousands of people in exercise and wellness.

 Tami is an National Academy of Sports Medicine Certified Personal Trainer, Behavior Change Specialist, Golf Fitness Specialist, Youth Exercise Specialist, and Fitness Nutritional Specialist, a Precision Nutrition - Level 1 Coach, and she holds a B.A. in English and Journalism from Ohio Wesleyan University.

-For more on faith and fitness (and other fun stuff), join her email list at www.tamimccandlish.com.
+For more on fitness, faith, friendship, and felines, join her email list at www.tamimccandlish.com.